zerospiel/docs/docs/index.md

 The project is based on the premise that:

-* Kubernetes and its broader ecosystem has matured to the point that it is inherently stable.
+* Kubernetes and its ecosystem is mature and inherently stable.
-* Large scale adoption means that is can run anywhere.
+* Large scale adoption means that it can run anywhere.
-* Community driven open standards and associated open source projects drive broader support and reduces the risk of adoption.
+* Community standards and open source projects ensure support and reduces adoption risk.

-The goal of the k0rdent project is to provide platform engineers with the means to deliver a distributed container management environment and enable them to compose unique internal developer platforms (IDP) to support a diverse range of complex modern application workloads.
+The goal of the k0rdent project is to provide platform engineers with the means to deliver a distributed container management environment (DCME) and enable them to compose unique internal developer platforms (IDP) to support a diverse range of complex modern application workloads.